ashinkarov/2021-extraction-paper/review-response.md

 > your Kaleidoscope example?
 What are its key properties?
 Can they be
 > expressed as theorems within (or possibly outside) Agda?

-Reflection based extractor for the Kaleidoscope language is define in `agda-extractor/Kaleid.agda` and it purpose is to translate the chosen subset of Agda to Kaleidoscope language.
+Reflection based extractor for the Kaleidoscope language is defined in `agda-extractor/Kaleid.agda` and it purpose is to translate the chosen subset of Agda to Kaleidoscope language.
 The key properties of the translator is the preservation of dependent types such as Fin, `_<_`, `_>_`, equivalence/inequivalence of natural numbers in the generated code via assertions.
-Essentially, we have extended the original formulation of the Kaleidoscope with dependent types.
-E.g. in our log2 example we ensure that the no dvivision by zero is possible, and we also ensure that the function terminates (as each Agda function has to terminate).
+Essentially, we have extended the original formulation of the Kaleidoscope to include dependent types.
+E.g. in our log2 example we ensure that the dvivision by zero is impossible, and we also ensure that the function terminates (as each Agda function has to terminate).

 > Another key contribution is a set of changes to Agda, described in three